Distortion and the bridge distance of knots: Proof of Theorem

 As in Pardon's paper, let $Box(r)$ denote the equivalence class of

 up to Euclidean isometry.
-Departing slightly from \cite{Pardon}, define $\mc{R}\subset\mathbb{R}$ by declaring $r \in \mc{R}$ if and only if there exists a representative of $Box(r)$ containing a spine for one of the complementary tangles to $\Sigma$.
+Departing from \cite{Pardon}, define $\mc{R}\subset\mathbb{R}$ by declaring $r \in \mc{R}$ if and only if there exists a representative of $Box(r)$ containing a spine for one of the complementary tangles to $\Sigma$.
 Modelling our work on Pardon's, we will show that there exists a positive real number $\Delta$ such that $(1-\Delta)\mc{R}\subset \mc{R}$.
+This leads to a contradiction as a spine for a bridge sphere of a non-trivial tangle cannot be isotoped relative to the knot to lie in an arbitrarily small region of $\mathbb{R}^3$

 Since distortion is invariant under rigid motions and scaling, we can assume that $1\in \mc{R}$ and that the corresponding representative of $Box(1)$ is standardly positioned and centered at the origin.